vruusmann/blog/_posts/2019-06-19-sklearn_gbdt_lr_ensemble.md

 ```

 Conversely, the "bagging" behaviour can be promoted by growing a smaller number of deeper decision trees.
-The `GBDTLRClassifier` class accepts any PMML compatible classifier as the `gbdt` component.
+The `GBDTLRClassifier` ensemble model accepts any PMML compatible classifier as the `gbdt` component.
 For example, switching from `GradientBoostingClassifier` to alternative classifier classes such as `ExtraTreesClassifier` or `RandomForestClassifier` would reduce the risk of overfitting:

 ``` python